wavefrontHQ/docs/pages/doc/dashboards_variables_v2.md

 <td width="80%">
 Dashboard variables are an excellent way of focusing the metrics that a dashboard displays.
 <ul>
-<li>A person with Dashboard permissions can add or edit variables for a dasbhoard.  </li>
+<li>A user with Dashboard permissions can add or edit variables for a dasbhoard and save the changes.  </li>
 <li>Afterwards, everyone can select the variable for the dashboard, and we change the variable in all charts in all dashboards.</li>
 <li> It's also possible to use dashboard variables in queries.
 The query uses the current vale of the variable.</li>
 </ul>